 F: Embalming.
 He’s bringing them a burial spice.
 (TO M) I hope you kept the receipt.

-M: It’s attached to the myrrh pouch.
-But the store’s in Mesopotamia.
+M: In a little pouch inside the myrrh pouch.
+But the store’s in Samarkand.

 F: Remember now, you promised.
 I give my gift first.
 I go after you and it’s like, “Oooh, more gum resin.”
-No. I want to be the first gum resin they get.
+No way.
+I want to be the first gum resin they get.

 M: I don’t know, after my bitter gum resin, aromatic gum resin might be a step up.